yacinebenchehida/SAMPLE/Simulations.md

 ```

-The command used to summarise the results in Supplementary Table S2
+The command used to summarise the results in Supplementary Table S2 (part A)
 ```bash
 (for pop in 100 1000 10000; do
   for j in 10 20 30 40 50 60 70 80 90 100 200 500; do